webdawe/docker/readme.md

 ```

 ## Connecting via XDebug
-Make sure the website is in `/var/www/html/`, Nginx is configured to served pages from `/var/www/html/public`.
+Make sure the website is in `/var/www/html/`, Nginx is configured to serve pages from `/var/www/html/public`.

 Update values in the `.docker.env` file
 - `XDEBUG_HOST` must be equal to the IP of your local host machine.
 Run `ip -a` to see it, not the Docker IP.